-Once you sign up for a transfer account, input the recipient details, the amount you want to send, and pay for your transfer, the provider will do the rest.
-Typically transfers can take up to 3 days depending on the payout option.
+Once you sign up for a money transfer service, input the recipient details, the amount you want to send, and pay for your transfer, the provider will do the rest.
+Typically transfers can take up to 3 days depending on the payout option, but can be on the same business day.
 You can pay for your transfer using a credit card, debit card or bank transfer.

 There are three payout methods you can opt for when transferring money through online transfer providers.

 Money transfer operators such as Western Union and MoneyGram allow its customers to send money to Russia through direct to bank or cash pickup options.
 Western Union offers direct-to-bank transfers of up to 4,000.00 EUR and cash pickups of up to 5,000.00 EUR.

 Western Union payout quote and receipt can be generated in both USD and Russian Ruble (RUB).
 The recipient can collect the money in either currency.
 MoneyGram transfers to Russia allow up to a maximum of 6000.00 GBP to a cash pickup location.
 Unlike Western Union, MoneyGram doesn’t have the direct-to-bank option when sending to Russia from the United Kingdom.

 Sending to a recipient in Russia through Paypal, Yandex or WebMoney is another channel you can use to send money to your loved ones.
 All the above methods work in a similar manner where the money ends up in a virtual wallet from where you can withdraw to a local bank.